LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 command to take our source files and build an executable JAR file.
 However, when the JAR is executed, it also needs to be able to find all the dependencies (for instance, Spring) at runtime in order to use them.
-We’ll need to build our JAR file using Gradle so that these dependencies are packaged up alongside the compiled Java code that we wrote.
+We'll need to build our JAR file using Gradle so that these dependencies are packaged up alongside the compiled Java code that we wrote.

 Spring Boot adds a plugin to Gradle that allows us to package up